 Free School Workshops and Talks

 An interactive talk that gives students an overview of nuclear weapons, including their history, the situation in the world today, and the arguments given for and against them.
+The content can be varied depending on what your students are studying.
 It can be standalone, or it can precede a workshop (or a series of workshops!)